eficode-academy/rf-advanced-web-katas/exercises/05-filling-fields.md

 ### Overview

-- Implement a modular keyword `Fill Form Field` which fills the `Name`, `Email`, or `Message` field of the form.
+- Implement the keyword `Fill Form Field` with flexible logic to fill in the `Name`, `Email`, or `Message` field of the form.
   - Keyword should take the `field` name and the `value` you want to input as arguments.
-- Find an XPath, which finds the `Name`, `Email`, and `Message` fields.
+- Find an XPath, that can match the `Name`, `Email`, and `Message` fields.
 - Implement an additional keyword to fill in all your form fields
 - **Optional:** Create an embedded variable variant of your fill keywords.
 - **Optional:** Investigate what errors you get if you don't select the iframe beforehand.